amazovetskii/ItemKNN/README.md

 After my best system was a plain ItemKNN.
-On the competition platform I achieved 38.3% accuracy calculating recommendations from the whole dataset.
+On the competition platform I achieved 38.3% accuracy calculating recommendations on the whole dataset.
 This is a quite good result.
 It could be better, if I had an inside about time factor of listens, meaning a time sequence of listens.
 Further improvements can be achieved being provided with more information about user.